PerimeterInstitute/physics-transcription-benchmarking/README.md

 - `free()` : Removes and frees select attributes from memory

 #### Results
-After running, a 'results+RUN_NAME/' folder in the current working directory will be created.
+After running, a 'results/RUN_NAME/' folder will be created in the current working directory.
 This folder will contain various JSON result files that hold transcription data from each unique model/prompt combination.

-If `save_transcription` is set to `True`, a 'transcriptions+RUN_NAME/' folder in the current working directory will be created.
+If `save_transcription` is set to `True`, a 'transcriptions/RUN_NAME/' folder will be created in the current working directory.
 This folder will contain both the original and normalized transcriptions of each unique model/prompt/audio combination.

 Example JSON result file:
 ```